soswav/bigrat/installers/README.md

 ./linuxinstaller.sh
 ```

-The command above will give the file permission of being ran through your terminal.
+The command above will give the file permission to be run through your terminal.

+> [!NOTE]
-**NOTE:** Please **read** the file as it will ask and do stuff that you **may not want.** *(You can view the file [here](https://github.com/soswav/bigrat/blob/main/installers/linuxinstaller.sh).)*
+> Please **read** the file, as it will do stuff that you **may not want.** *(You can preview the file [here](https://github.com/soswav/bigrat/blob/main/installers/linuxinstaller.sh).)*

-If you don't trust us with our installers, go to the [wiki]([https://github.com/soswav/bigrat/wiki](https://github.com/soswav/bigrat/wiki/Manual-Installation-Proccess)https://github.com/soswav/bigrat/wiki/Manual-Installation-Proccess) and follow the instructions for you system.
+If you don't trust us with our installers, go to the [wiki]([https://github.com/soswav/bigrat/wiki](https://github.com/soswav/bigrat/wiki/Manual-Installation-Proccess)https://github.com/soswav/bigrat/wiki/Manual-Installation-Proccess) and follow the instructions for your system.